-Some Latin authors I've read in their original include: Cicero, Livy, Tacitus, Martial, Erasmus, Plautus, Petronius and Caesar.
+Some Latin authors I've read in their original include: Vergil, Cicero, Suetonius, Livy, Tacitus, Martial, Erasmus, Plautus, Petronius, Lucretius and Caesar.

-Some Greek authors I've read in their original: Herodotus, Homer and Plato.
+Some Greek authors I've read in their original language: Herodotus, Homer, Hesiod and Plato.

 A note on learning materials/texts: